rmolson/mac-nix-starter/README.md

 nix-shell -p git
 ```

+Now we have everything we need downloaded, but we may still need to either source the new cli tools to our current shell, or restart the shell so we have all the new cli tools available to use.

 At this point we can go into the `sample-node18` directory and run the following command, and be in a development environment with nodejs 18
 ```sh
 nix develop --extra-experimental-features nix-command --extra-experimental-features  flakes